Kushner Seeks To Revive Trump's Overhaul For Immigration System

 "What they do is they take Tom Cotton's RAISE Act, which created a merit system which the president liked, and they basically puff it out to cover more people, more types of applicant types and a huge increase in numbers," said Jessica Vaughan, director of policy studies for the Center for Immigration Studies, a group that wants tighter immigration controls.
 Vaughan has been briefed on elements of the plan.

-The plan includes several border security measures, such as stricter visa screening, clamping down on sanctuary cities and tighter rules for asylum seekers.
+The plan includes several border security measures, such as stricter visa screening, clamping down on sanctuary cities and tighter rules for asylum-seekers.

-The plan would eliminate many current categories for family sponsored immigration, but would allow family members of immigrants to apply for a new "Build America Visa."
+The plan would eliminate many current categories for family-sponsored immigration but would allow family members of immigrants to apply for a new "Build America Visa."
 This new visa category would be for "extraordinarily talented individuals," high-skilled professionals and top graduate students from American universities.

-Business groups say they're encouraged by the renewed effort to focus immigration on workforce needs, but raised concerns the plan wouldn't go far enough to increase the number of workers.
+Business groups say they're encouraged by the renewed effort to focus immigration on workforce needs but raised concerns that the plan wouldn't go far enough to increase the number of workers.

-Neil Bradley, chief policy officer at the U.S. Chamber of Commerce, said the United States needs to increase legal immigrants to keep the economy booming.
-At a minimum, he said Trump's plan should not reduce levels of legal immigration.
+Neil Bradley, chief policy officer at the U.S. Chamber of Commerce, said the United States needs to increase legal immigration to keep the economy booming.
+At a minimum, he said, Trump's plan should not reduce levels of legal immigration.

 "Every incumbent president is interested in a growing economy, particularly in an election year," Bradley said in an interview.
 "One of the headwinds that the economy is facing is a lack of available workers and no sense that there's any relief in sight."